Introduction: The growing importance of B2B customer portals

 Automatic discount calculation

-Practical Tip: Ensure transparent price calculation presentation so that your customers can understand how their individual price is composed.
+Practical tip: Make sure the price calculation is transparent so your customers can understand how their individual price is built up.

-B2B ordering processes are complex and require special features:
+B2B ordering processes are complex and require specific functions:

 Quick order functions and order templates